-i) Age <18 years; ii) patients with an incomplete record were excluded from this study.
-We classified patients into five stages, stage 1 patients with acute flare, stage 2 patients who underwent remission after treatment and remain asymptomatic, stage 3 patients with recurrent exacerbations, stage 4 patients who were steroids dependent and stage 5 patients with advanced fibrotic lung disease.
+The exclusion criteria were: i) age <18 years; and ii) patients with an incomplete record.

+We classified patients into five stages: stage 1 - patients with acute flare; stage 2 - patients who underwent remission after treatment and remain asymptomatic; stage 3 - patients with recurrent exacerbations; stage 4 - patients who were steroids dependent; and stage 5 - patients with advanced fibrotic lung disease.
 Sputum results were obtained during exacerbations and worsening of symptoms.
-Chest imaging was reviewed by two independent pulmonologists and imaging reports issued by radiologist were also reviewed.
-Data was collected on predesigned proforma which included demographics, co-morbid, duration of asthma and ABPA, stages of ABPA, presenting clinical symptoms, smoking status, serum IgE and eosinophilia levels and radiological and microbiology findings.
+Chest imaging was reviewed by two independent pulmonologists and imaging reports issued by the radiologist were also reviewed.
+Data was collected on a predesigned proforma that included demographics, co-morbid, duration of asthma and ABPA, stages of ABPA, presenting clinical symptoms, smoking status, serum IgE and eosinophilia levels, and radiological and microbiology findings.